Blocker226/ESP32-Discord-WakeOnCommand/README.md

 # ESP32 Discord Wake-On-Command Bot

-DM and wake a target device anywhere, anytime!
+Send a Discord command or DM, and wake a target device anywhere, anytime!

 ## Description
 A self-contained Discord Bot that runs on an M5Stack Atom Lite and sends  a Wake-On-Lan signal to a hardcoded target device from a slash command.
 Built for ESP32 devices using Arduino C++, and runs on an M5Stack Atom Lite.

-Currently the main code makes use of the M5Atom architecture for certain onboard capabilities such as LED and button control.
-Expanded compatability for other ESP32 devices will come eventually.
+Currently the main code makes use of the M5Atom architecture for certain onboard capabilities such as LED and button control. **Expanded compatability for other ESP32 devices will come eventually.**

 ## Features
 - Simple ping command to poll responsiveness